o2r-project/api/docs/evaluation/load_test.md

     Sciebo](http://o2r.info/api/compendium/public_share/#sciebo)

 It is of interest if any of these sources perform better or worse than others.
-For the Zenodo option, only the DOI-based identification is used.
+For the Zenodo option, only the Record ID identification is used.

 ### Metadata editing